Hollis, New Hampshire: Hollis Strawberry Festival

 The annual Strawberry Festival each June comprises a concert by the town band accompanied by a variety of strawberry-based treats for sale including strawberry shortcake, pie and ice cream made from locally grown strawberries.

 Hollis Apple Festival

 The Hollis Apple Festival is held each year in October and includes a concert by the Hollis Town Band.
-The festival previously included the Applefest Half Marathon, first run in 1983.
+The festival previously included the Applefest Half Marathon, which was first run in 1983.
 In 2008, it was named "Race of the Year" by New England Runner.
 The Applefest was co-hosted by the Hollis Women's Club.

 Government

 As of 2010, Hollis was part of the following state and federal legislative and executive districts:

 Transportation

 There are four New Hampshire State Routes within Hollis.